 Squatters' Rights and Adverse Possession

-You buy a 50-acre wooded unimproved parcel of land as an investment.
+Say you buy a 50-acre wooded unimproved parcel of land as an investment.
 You also think that you may convert it into a retirement or vacation home property sometime in the future, but that's years away.
-It isn't in your state, and you go years without visiting the property.
+It isn't in your home state, and you go years without visiting the property.
 You ask locals to check it now and then, but you don't personally follow up or visit.
 It's pretty remote.

-Seven years later you get an official document in the mail telling you that someone is taking possession of your land.
+Seven years later an official document arrives in the mail telling you that someone is taking possession of your land.
 Apparently, this person has been living on it, unbeknownst to you; and in that particular state, after a squatter has done that for seven years, she can take adverse possession action.
 You call an attorney, and after some research, you find that you can do – nothing.
 You just lost your investment and your retirement home.

-In most states, and these vary in language, there are five basic requirements a squatter must satisfy to use adverse possession successfully.
+While the exact language varies, in most states, there are five basic requirements squatters must satisfy to use adverse possession successfully.

-- They must take actual exclusive possession of the land.
-It can be residential or for a business, but they must take over the use of the land.
+- They must take actual exclusive possession of the land and its use.
+It can be residential or for a business.

 - The use of the land must be open and obvious, meaning they can be seen using the property, not hiding in a grove of trees in one corner.

-- They can't share the use of the land with anyone else, in other words, exclusive possession and use.
+- They can't share the land with anyone else – what's known as "exclusive possession and use."

 - They can't be there with the owner's permission in any way.
 The owner would have no knowledge of their use of the land and would oppose it if known.